 1. RankInPublic

-RankInPublic gives makers an always-on launch presence by combining leaderboard rankings, testimonial capture, and A/B experimentation.
-Every listing records both lifetime and weekly metrics so readers can verify momentum, not just the initial announcement.
+RankInPublic combines leaderboard rankings, testimonial capture, and A/B experimentation.
+Listings show lifetime and weekly metrics so readers can compare short-term momentum with long-term traction.

 - Publish once and appear on the live leaderboard, a dedicated product profile, and a weekly community recap email.

-- Testimonials gathered through RankInPublic stay tied to the listing and export to embeddable widgets for landing pages or press kits.
+- Testimonials gathered through RankInPublic stay tied to the listing and export to embeddable widgets for product sites or press kits.

 - Headline and CTA experiments can run directly on the listing, making it easier to refine messaging before the next directory submission.